auraphp/Aura.View/README.md

 Introduction
 ============

 The Aura View package is an implementation of the [TemplateView](http://martinfowler.com/eaaCatalog/templateView.html) pattern, with support for helpers and path stacks.
-It adheres to the "use PHP for your presentation logic" ideology, and is preceded by systems such as [Savant](http://phpsavant.com), [Zend_View](http://framework.zend.com/manual/en/zend.view.html), and [Solar_View](http://solarphp.com/class/Solar_View).
+It adheres to the "use PHP for presentation logic" ideology, and is preceded by systems such as [Savant](http://phpsavant.com), [Zend_View](http://framework.zend.com/manual/en/zend.view.html), and [Solar_View](http://solarphp.com/class/Solar_View).

 This package depends on the [Aura DI](https://github.com/auraphp/aura.di) package.